windowsair/MaixPy_DOC/en/get_started/edit_file.md

 Editing, saving and executing files
 =====

+This section teaches you how to edit, save and execute files.

 ## REPL interface

 To keep things simple in the previous [powering LED](led_blink.md) example, we entered code directly in the terminal at the Maix prompt, which was immediately executed upon entry.
 Such command line interfaces are often referred to as `REPL（Read Eval Print Loop)` where the the entered commands are immediately executed upon pressing Enter and the results get displayed.
 MaixPy's REPL interface operates similar to other command line interfaces except that the supported syntax is MicroPython.

 While MaixPy's REPL interface is simple and convenient for small tasks, it soon becomes annoying to re-enter your code each time you want to run it.
 The answer is to save your code to a file, then execute the file.
 The remainder of this page describes that process.

 ## MaixPy file system